LaputanMachines/beautiful-nanaimo/_pages/library.md

 ---
 layout: page
-title: Library
+title: Strong Towns Library
 description: The following resources can be used to learn more about Strong Towns.
-There are countless solid books, YouTube content creators, and podcasters who can help you learn about sustainable urban planning.
+There are countless YouTube creators and podcasters who can help you learn about sustainable urban planning.
 Here are some of our favourites!
 permalink: /library
-image: '/images/nanaimo-photos/nanaimo-seawall-3.jpg'
+image: #'/images/nanaimo-photos/nanaimo-seawall-3.jpg'
 ---

-There are countless facets of urban development and it can feel daunting jumping in head-first.
-Here are some links that can help guide you.
-Feel like we missed something?
-Reach out with your suggestions and we’ll try to add them to the list!

 ***